-All was ready to move into my new home in Ranmoor next Friday.
-I have now been asked to send a copy of my building insurance schedule by my solicitor as he says that he has to check this in his capacity as lawyer for the bank.
-What risks does the lender expect the insurance to cover?
+All was ready to complete my purchase in Ranmoor next Thursday.
+My lawyer now wants me to supply her with proof of content and building insurance for the property as he says that he has to check this in his capacity as lawyer for the bank.
+What risks does the bank expect the insurance to cover?

-All property lawyers on acting for lenders would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
-There are some other issues such as the level of excess that are set out in a lender’s Part 2 requirements.
+Any lawyer on acting for mortgage companies would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
+There are some other issues such as the level of excess that are set out in a lender’s Part 2 instructions.
 These obligations are not unique to conveyancing in Ranmoor.

 Should my lawyer be asking questions concerning flooding as part of the conveyancing in Ranmoor.